The Night Chicago Died

 "The Night Chicago Died" is a song by the British group Paper Lace, written by Peter Callander and Mitch Murray.
 The song reached number one on the Billboard Hot 100 chart for one week in 1974, reached number 3 in the UK charts, and number 2 in Canada.
 It is about a fictional shoot-out between the Chicago Police and members of the Al Capone Syndicate.
 The narrator retells his mother's anguish while awaiting news of the fate of her husband, a Chicago policeman.
-The song is featured in the theatrical trailer of the 2000 comedy-drama film High Fidelity, and featured in a Season 1 episode of That '70s Show.
 This song begins with an electronic synthesizer sound impersonating a police siren.
 The first four lines in the Intro are spoken by the group.
 It also features the sound of a ticking clock, heard in the third verse.

 History

 "The Night Chicago Died" was Paper Lace's follow-up single to "Billy Don't Be a Hero", a No. 1 hit in the U.K. but virtually unheard in the U.S. where Bo Donaldson and the Heywoods' cover reached No. 1.
 Callander and Murray wrote both songs.

 The U.S. single received a Gold certification from the Recording Industry Association of America, signifying sales of at least half a million copies.
-Though the song's story is set in the United States, Paper Lace were unable to perform the song live in the U.S. at the height of its popularity because of contractual issues.
+Though the song's story is set in the United States, Paper Lace was unable to perform the song live in the U.S. at the height of its popularity because of contractual issues.